likicv/usysml-test-cases/test_cases.md

 The nested elements within `part def` are referred to as its features.
-Thus in the above example `Wheel` is *PartDefinition* with one feature, `Lugbolt` (which is also *PartDefinition*).
+Thus in the above example `Wheel` is *PartDefinition* with one feature, `Lugbolt` (which itself is also *PartDefinition*).

 ## Notes

 In SysML v2 the base type of every *PartDefinition* is `Parts::Part` from the Systems Library.
-Therefore every *PartDefintion* is a subclass of Systems Library `Parts::Part`, directly or indirectly.
+Thie means that every *PartDefintion* is a subclass of Systems Library `Parts::Part`, directly or indirectly.
 Systems Library `Parts::Part` is itself a *PartDefinition*, as given below: